hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-validate-merge-request.md

 ## Conflicts

-_This section must be managed by team members with git knownledge_
+_This section must be managed by team members with git knowledge_

 If elements has been modified in another branch, you need to manage conflicts before being able to merge.